nanw1103/parallel-processing-patterns/README.md

 computer-oriented optimization is taken care of by the compiler, programming model by each language, and OS stacks.

 So human-friendly is a key for programming languages, and sequential operation is easy to understand and write down.
-Most high-level programming languages today are _concurrent programming languages_, that has a sequential model as native support.
+Today's most high-level programming languages are _concurrent programming languages_ that have the sequential model as native support.

 The following is an example of sequential operations: